mm80843/T3.5/docs/Benef/PBN__Benef_207.md

 # __Reduced transmission risk__

+## Name of the Benefit

+Reduced risk of contracting SARS-CoV-2 through contaminated surfaces and hands

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhanced reputation and marketability of buildings, attracting more tenants and higher rental rates.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_214.md)